-When looking for an eco-friendly place to stay in Arizona, search for lodging that lists green practices.
+Visit the Arizona Lodging & Tourism Associations website to discover hotels and resorts that are Certified Green.
+Additionally, when looking for an eco-friendly place to stay in Arizona, search for lodging that lists green practices.
 This is typically in an “about” section.
-Here are a few examples:

 Natural Tourism Links

 Nature-based tourism focuses on experiences directly related to natural attractions.
-Adventure tourism and wildlife tourism are great examples of Natural Tourism in Arizona!
-Here are a few more to get you started: bicycling, gardens and arboretums, hiking and caves, and nature and wildlife events.
+Outdoor adventure is a great example of Natural Tourism in Arizona.
+Here are a few more to get you started: bicycling, gardens and arboretums, hiking and caves, and nature and science events.